Michigan program

 Oakland County Treasurer’s Homebuyer Assistance Program

 Michigan route through Oakland County Treasurer's Office in partnership with Independent Bank.
-Use this page to confirm the core public facts first, then decide whether you need deeper comparison output and lender-call prep.
+This page stays free for the core public facts.
+Open paid access only when you need the full state board, related paths, and the decision layer around this program.

 Agency Oakland County Treasurer's Office in partnership with Independent Bank